 Long-Term Radon Testing

-For a better understanding of your home’s radon levels throughout several months, you may consider long-term radon testing, which lasts 90+ days.
+For a better understanding of your home’s radon levels across a time span of several months, you may consider long-term radon testing, which lasts 90+ days.
 Using electret ion detectors or ion track detectors, AmeriServ can provide you with more comprehensive results.
 Some of the key benefits of long-term radon testing include the following:

 - Provides a better yearly average for radon levels